-ACOT, the construction, engineering, and inspections and vendor for the project, continues to monitor and assist the primary contractor, Precise Contracting, with overall construction, engineering, and inspection services.
-As of 2nd quarter ACOT has exhausted their contract and are now managing their sub-consultants for surveying and quantities.
+ACOT, the construction, engineering, and inspections vendor for the project, continues to monitor and assist the primary contractor, Precise Contracting, with overall construction, engineering, and inspection services.
+As of 3rd quarter ACOT has exhausted the majority of their contract and are now managing their sub-consultants for surveying and quantities.
 Shelby County is now providing inspectors to assist with monitoring as the project wraps up in the coming months.